nsquaredsolutions/agents/Docs/Characters/Creating a Simple Character.md

 1. In the new `Assets` folder create a folder named `Frames`.
 1. In the `Frames` folder copy the frame images from the [sample `Frames` folder](../../Samples/SimpleCharacter/Assets/Frames/).
 1. In the `Assets` folder create a file named `Actions.json`
-1. Edit the `Actions.json` file and put the following json to define an action.
+1. Edit the `Actions.json` file and put the following json to define two actions and two states.

    ```json
    {